eficode-academy/oidc-oauth2-katas/csrf-attacks.md

 service cannot guess or fake this information.

-Open the source for the object store front page `object-store-v2/src/views/index.ejs` and add a hidden `csrf-nonce` input.
-This input will accompany all valid `POST` requests.
+Open the source for the object store front page `object-store-v2/src/views/index.ejs` and add a hidden `csrf-nonce` input as shown in the first line of the following form excerpt.
+This input will accompany all valid `POST` requests made FROM this page.
+Since access to the page is protected by OAuth2-proxy, only legitimate users can issue POST requests with a valid nonce.

 ```
     <form action="/object" method="post">